Chart Color Schemes

 The labour market performance in Central Highlands - East lags significantly behind most other regions nationally

-In the year to September 2025, labour force increased by 1.1%, while employment declined by 1.1%, raising unemployment by 2.0 percentage points.
-This contrasts with Rest of Qld's employment rise of 1.7% and unemployment increase of 0.3%.
-As of 25-Nov-25, Queensland employment contracted by 0.01%, with a state unemployment rate of 4.2%.
-National forecasts project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Central Highlands - East's industry mix suggests local employment should increase by 4.2% over five years and 10.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Over a 12-month period ending in September 2025, labour force increased by 1.1% while employment declined by 1.1%, leading to a rise in unemployment rate by 2.0 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Central Highlands - East's employment mix suggests local employment should increase by 4.2% over five years and 10.4% over ten years.

 Frequently Asked Questions - Employment